WowzaMediaSystems/wse-plugin-builder/README.md

 wse-1      | INFO server comment - Wowza Streaming Engine is started!
 ```

-To learn more about this Docker Compose workflow, see:
+To learn more about our Docker Compose workflows, see:

 * [Get Started With Wowza Streaming Engine](https://www.wowza.com/wse-get-started)
 * [Set up Wowza Streaming Engine using a Docker Compose deployment](https://www.wowza.com/docs/set-up-wowza-streaming-engine-using-a-docker-compose-deployment)